fpmi-hci-2023/project13b-6y6jlu/README.md

-# BookTracker
+# forWORDS

 ## Description
-BookTracker is an application for tracking books, with the ability to rate books, create a reading list, and track books read by friends.
-It also allows users to write and read book reviews.
+forWORDS is an application for tracking books, with the ability to rate books, create a reading list, and track books read by friends.
+It also allows users to write, read and comment book reviews.

 ## Installation